 - 2.1.
 At Danbury Park Community Primary School we follow all statutory regulation and guidance relating to the safeguarding and protection of children including the current version of Keeping Children Safe in Education and Working Together which defines the responsibilities of governing bodies and adults working in school. - 2.2.
-This policy should be read alongside the following school's policies: Child Protection, Behaviour, Anti-bullying, Equality and Special Educational Needs.
-The school feels that a separate policy is needed to acknowledge the sensitive nature of peer-on-peer abuse and the specific issues involved. - 2.3.
+This policy should be read alongside the following school's policies: Child Protection, Behaviour, Anti-bullying, Child on Child Abuse Harmful Sexual Behaviour, Equality and Special Educational Needs.
+The school feels that a separate policy is needed to acknowledge the sensitive nature of child on child abuse and the specific issues involved. - 2.3.
 At Danbury Park Community Primary School we continue to ensure that any form of abuse or harmful behaviour is dealt with immediately and consistently to reduce the extent of harm to the young person, with full consideration to the impact on that individual child's emotional and mental health and wellbeing.
 At all times the voice of the child must be heard.